hhj4ck/hhj4ck.github.io/_posts/2025-08-06-secboot-off-qcm2150.md

   Finished.
 Total time: 0.007s
 ```

 **SEC Partition Format**: I dumped the `sec` partition via EDL mode.
-A Qualcomm `sec` partition consists of a Header (describing length, name, etc.), Content (specifying fuse bits and values to burn), and a Footer (=SHA256(Header + Content)).
+A Qualcomm `sec` partition consists of a Header (describing length, name, etc.), Content (specifying fuse bits and values to burn), and a Footer = SHA256(Header + Content).
 Evidently, the Content area of this partition was empty, perfectly matching the "unwritten" state.

 ```
 00000000: ca 51 72 3b 29 6f 12 2a 02 00 00 00 20 00 00 00  .Qr;)o.*.... ...